Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 A Transaction Certificate identifies the transfer of ownership and must declare the pre- and post-consumer recycled content of the materials.

-The regulation of box manufacturing falls under the dictates of the Federal Departments of Transportation and Homeland Security.
-Aside from governmental regulations, the American Society for Testing and Materials (ASTM), the Global Recycle Standards (GRS), and The Joint Commission (TJC) have a set of recommendations regarding corrugated fiberboard.
-A final aspect of box standards is a box maker‘s certification.
+Box manufacturing is regulated by the Federal Departments of Transportation and Homeland Security.
+In addition to these government regulations, there are guidelines set by organizations such as the American Society for Testing and Materials (ASTM), the Global Recycle Standards (GRS), and The Joint Commission (TJC) regarding corrugated fiberboard.
+Another important element of box standards is the certification of the box manufacturer.

 Box Maker‘s Certification

-A Box Maker‘s Certificate is stamped or printed on a box to tell the user or freight carrier what requirements that box meets.
-It identifies the manufacturer, box specifications, and compliance.
-The main purpose of the certificate is to indicate the stress a box can endure, which is determined by the types of materials used to make it.
+A Box Maker's Certificate is either stamped or printed on a box to inform the user or freight carrier about the box's compliance with specific standards.
+It provides details about the manufacturer, the box's specifications, and its adherence to regulations.
+The primary purpose of this certificate is to indicate the box's load-bearing capacity, which depends on the materials used in its construction.

-The Box Maker‘s Certificate identifies the quality and capability of a box and is a good indicator of the ability of the box to protect a product.
-It includes information about the strength, weight, and box size.
+The Box Maker's Certificate highlights the quality and performance of a box, serving as an indicator of how well it can safeguard a product.
+It provides details about the box's strength, weight, and dimensions.

 Departments of Transportation and Homeland Security

-The standards for fiberboard boxes are found in 49 CFR § 178.516, which outlines various requirements for corrugated fiberboard.
+Standards for fiberboard boxes are detailed in 49 CFR § 178.516, which specifies the various requirements for corrugated fiberboard.

 Identification code UN 4G, which is an indication of a double walled box designed to ship dangerous materials.